 Instructions

-- Add brown sugar and maple syrup to a small pan over low heat.
-Mix until combined then add walnuts.
+- Add 50 g (2 oz) brown sugar and 50 ml (3 tablespoon) maple syrup to a small pan over low heat.
+Mix until combined then add 150 g (5 oz) Walnuts.
 Stir until walnuts are covered in the mixture.
-Remove from the heat.
+Remove from the heat and let rest while assembling rest of salad ingredients.

-- Add dressing ingredients to a blender and blend until smooth.
-Add more olive oil if needed for a runnier texture.
+- Add 240 g (8 oz) Plain Greek yoghurt, 1 Avocado, 1 Lime, ½ cup (½ cup) Parsley, 1 tbsp (1 tablespoon) Olive oil, 2 Garlic cloves dressing ingredients to a blender and blend until smooth.
+Add more olive oil or some water if you prefer a runnier texture.

 - Add a ramekin to the middle of a circular dish.

-- Start with about half of the leafy greens and arrange them around the ramekin.
-Slowly build up by adding the rest of the ingredients (including the rest of the leafy greens), ensuring you're getting a mix of colours all the way around.
+- Start with about half of the 200 g (7 oz) Rocket and arrange them around the ramekin.
+Slowly build up by adding the rest of the salad ingredients (1 Red capsicum, 1 Green capsicum, 200 g (7 oz) Cherry tomatoes, 50 g (2 oz) Dried cranberries, 200 g (7 oz) Brie cheese, 150 g (5 oz) Walnuts (candied in step 1) and other half of leafy greens, ensuring you're getting a mix of colours all the way around.

-- Pour the salad dressing into the ramekin in the middle and top with some herbs.
+- Pour the salad dressing into the ramekin in the middle or pour over salad ingredients (if eating immediately).